McSteve7/damilola/content/posts/2023-12-25-10-Productivity-tools-that-made-me-a-10x-product-manager-in-2023/index.md

 [Bubbles](https://www.usebubbles.com) is an asynchronous video collaboration tool that offers key features like visual process mapping, screen recording, and note-taking.
 I use it primarily for screen recording, which often comes in handy during product reviews and quality assurance testing of new features or enhancements.

-Bubbles makes it seamless to share constructive feedback with the development team on their implementations, thereby reducing the urge to have multiple *quick huddles* for alignment.
+Bubbles make it seamless to share constructive feedback with the development team on their implementations, thereby reducing the urge to have multiple *quick huddles* for alignment.

 <div className="Image__Small">
 <figure>